"Mountain Man"February 2005, Log Home Design

 "We always tell friends about our cabin in the Rockies, but it's something you have to see to believe," says David.
 "When they walk in and see our view, their jaws drop."

 David likes to tease Linda that this is "his" home - and the Texas abode is hers.
 To a certain extent, it's true.
-It was David who selected the floorplan - PrecisionCraft's Teton model - and worked with the architect to make a few key changes: increasing window sizes and angling the garage off the front of the house.
+It was David who selected the floorplan - PrecisionCraft's Teton model - and worked with the team to make a few key changes: increasing window sizes and angling the garage off the front of the house.
 To meet a housing development regulation that requires homes to include at least 20 percent stone, they also added manufactured river rock to the exterior columns and base of the house.

 David regularly traveled to Colorado to visit his "baby" as it grew, but the building site posed some immediate challenges.
 "The mountain house sits on a slope with a seven-degree grade, which is fairly steep," says builder C.J.
 Turner of the Alpine Building Company.
 "Since the entire property was rock, we had to blast it out."